ibm-cloud-docs/watsonxdata/ae_cust-with-script.md

 {: shortdesc}

-With script based customization, you create a Python script using the module naming convention expected by {{site.data.keyword.iae_full_notm}}.
+With script based customization, you create a Python script using the module naming convention expected by {{site.data.keyword.lakehouse_short}}.
 Also, you need to implement a Python function that acts as the executable entry point to your script.
 In this script, you can add your own logic for downloading the libraries and placing them in a predesignated directory, which is `/home/spark/shared/user-libs/<libraryset_name>/custom/<subdir_if_applicable>`, so that they become part of the library set and get stored for later consumption in your application.

 ## Creating a library set using script based customization
 {: #lib-set-script-cust1}

 Perform these steps to create a library set using script based customization:
-1. Create a Python file named `customization_script.py`. {{site.data.keyword.iae_short}}'s customization component looks for a Python module with this name.
+1. Create a Python file named `customization_script.py`. {{site.data.keyword.lakehouse_short}}'s customization component looks for a Python module with this name.
 1. In your `customization_script.py`, implement a function called `customize(<install_path>, <params>)`, where `<install_path>` is the predesignated location where the libraries are downloaded to, namely `/home/spark/shared/user-libs/<libraryset_name>/custom/<subdir_if_applicable>`.
 You can't change this path. `<params>` is a list of the parameters required by the customization script.
 1. Store the `customization_script.py` file in {{site.data.keyword.cos_full_notm}} or in GitHub.
 1. Pass the location of the `customization_script.py` file to the customization Spark application through the `"application_details" > "conf" > "spark.submit.pyFiles"` parameter.